-Biographical Sketches: Applicants should provide a biographical sketch that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
-A biographical sketch must be provided for the PI and, if applicable, the Co-PI.
+Applicants should provide a biographical sketch that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
+A biographical sketch must be provided for the PI and, if applicable, the Co-PI (as required by the online application receipt system).
 Up to two additional biographical sketches for key personnel may be provided.
 Each biographical sketch must not exceed 2 pages.